graghave/learnflutter/README.md

 To create a new project with appropriate path and androidx support, do the below

-flutter create --androidx --org com.raghu fb1
+flutter create --androidx --org com.raghu --project-name fb1 fbtest1